zeraphie/act-setup-guide/README.md

 1. Right click the shortcut
 2. Click on Properties
 3. On the Shortcut tab, click on Advanced
-4. Check "Run as Administrator" and OK everything
+4. Check "Run as Administrator" and OK
+5. Apply the changes and click on Continue when asked